 Far away on Mount Olympus lives the… Well, the Olympians — the twelve most important Greek deities.

-In ancient times, the 12 Olympian gods and goddesses and the rest of their family were an important part of daily Greek culture.
+In ancient Greece, the 12 Olympian gods and goddesses and the rest of their family were an important part of daily Greek culture.
 Each god and goddess ruled certain realms and also played their part in mythology; fascinating stories that helped ancient Greeks to grasp the world around them, including the weather, religious beliefs, and their own social system.

 That being said, even the Olympian gods must earn a living.